Which of the following was not one of the effects of the cotton boom?

-Under the law in the antebellum South, slaves were ________.
+Under the law in the antebellum South, enslaved people were ________.

-How did both slaveholders and slaves use the concept of paternalism to their advantage?
+How did both slaveholders and enslaved people use the concept of paternalism to their advantage?

-The largest group of whites in the South _______.
+The largest group of White people in the South _______.

-- owned between one and nine slaves each
+- enslaved between one and nine people each

-- owned between ten and ninety-nine slaves each
+- enslaved between ten and ninety-nine people each

 John C. Calhoun argued for greater rights for southerners with which idea?